 - -00 Disable any code optimization for helping the debugger.
-It is implicit for most compilers - -g Enable debugging - and source code lines) - for some compilers, it may disable certain optimizations - slow down the compilation phase and the execution - -g3 Produces enhanced debugging information, e.g. macro definitions.
+It is implicit for most compilers - -g Enable debugging - stores the symbol table information in the executable (mapping between assembly and source code lines) - for some compilers, it may disable certain optimizations - slow down the compilation phase and the execution - -g3 Produces enhanced debugging information, e.g. macro definitions.
 Available for most compilers.
-Suggested instead of -g
+Suggested instead of -g 19/82